 Affirming Writing: Teaching Writing about Communities in Affirming Ways

-I planned and facilitated this workshop in Winter 2020 with Lex Konnelly, Virgilio Partida PeƱalva, Nathan Sanders, Pocholo Umbal and Erin Vearncombe.
+I planned and facilitated this workshop in Winter 2021 in collaboration with Lex Konnelly, Virgilio Partida PeƱalva, Nathan Sanders, Pocholo Umbal and Erin Vearncombe.

-This workshop will help us start a discussion about how we can teach students to write about communities in affirming ways, especially when they are not members of those communities.
+This workshop was intended to start a discussion about how course instructors and TAs can teach students to write about communities in affirming ways, especially when they are not members of those communities.
 The goals of the workshop are (1) to help the participants understand what affirming writing is and the complexities associated with it and (2) to equip participants with tools to help teach their students about affirming writing.
-In the workshop, we will look at 4 case studies: Indigenous communities, immigrant communities, transgender communities and Deaf communities.
-For each case, someone who works with these communities, and in some cases is a member of these communities, will discuss examples of affirming and non-affirming writing about the community, and why this writing is or is not affirming.
-We will also have time for discussion in the second half of the workshop.
+In the workshop, we looked at 4 case studies: Indigenous communities, immigrant communities, transgender communities and Deaf communities.
+For each case, someone who works with these communities, and in some cases is a member of these communities, discussed examples of affirming and non-affirming writing about the community, and why this writing is or is not affirming.
+After the workshop, the panellists created short handouts from their talks which are available on the LEDIR Affirming Writing webpage.